Harbaugh plans to start McNamara, McCarthy in opening games

 - J. J. McCarthyAmerican football Quarterback

-ANN ARBOR, Mich.
-(AP) Jim Harbaugh has decided to start Big Ten championship-winning quarterback Cade McNamara when No. 8 Michigan opens its season Saturday at home against Colorado State.
+ANN ARBOR, Mich. – Jim Harbaugh has decided to start Big Ten championship-winning quarterback Cade McNamara when No. 8 Michigan opens its season Saturday at home against Colorado State.

 When the Wolverines host Hawaii the following week, Harbaugh has chosen to give J.J.
 McCarthy their first snap.